 Jon joined Shift in 2011.
-He is based in San Francisco and now leads the US office.
+He is based in New Orleans and directs our projects in the Americas.

 He works primarily on Historypin as our Strategic Partnerships Director, and joined our team as a global expert in Linked Open Data in libraries, archives and museums.